-The 35th annual International Perfume Bottle Association convention was held in the Dallas area of Rockwall, Texas on April 27-30.Lady A Antiques Home Page
+The 37th annual International Perfume Bottle Association convention will be held at The Benson Hotel in Portland, Oregon on April 25-27, 2025.Lady A Antiques Home Page

-The convention is the most exciting weekend in perfume bottle and compact collecting!
-It was a four-day extravaganza featuring the world's premiere exhibition and sale with the field's leading dealers featuring thousands of bottles, compacts and ladies vanity items.
-The convention drew together collectors and dealers from around the world.
+The convention is the most exciting weekend in the perfume bottle and compact collecting world!
+It's a three-day extravaganza featuring the world's premiere exhibition and sale with the field's leading dealers offering thousands of bottles, compacts and ladies vanity items to drool over and purchase!
+The convention draws together collectors and dealers from around the world.

 Specialty groups within the IPBA allow members to share their knowledge and their passion within their specialty collecting field.
 It's a unique opportunity for like-minded specialty collectors, at last, to come together and focus on what they love.
 It's a venue for networking, developing new friendships and enhancing your collecting experience.

-The "Compact and Vanities Specialty Group" within the IPBA allows compact and vanity collectors to share their love of compacts, perfume solids and related items.
-The compact specialty group will continue to send out a quarterly Vanity Views E-news to our members.
-As with all specialty groups, we try to schedule a gathering at the annual IPBA convention.
+The "Compact and Vanities Specialty Group" within the IPBA allows compact and vanity collectors to share their love of compacts, perfume solids and related vanity items.
+The compact specialty group continues to send out a quarterly Vanity Views eNews to our members.
+The group will gather at the convention at one of the Collector's Sessions to share our collecting passion and ideas to continue to promote compact collecting within the IPBA.

 ---------------------